 The Property Tax Code provides for county-wide appraisal and equalization of taxable property values and establishes in each county of the State an appraisal district and an appraisal review board (the "Appraisal Review Board") responsible for appraising property for all taxing units within the county.
-The appraisal of property within the District is the responsibility of the Houston County Appraisal District (the "Appraisal District").
-Except as generally described below, the Appraisal District is required to appraise all property within the Appraisal District based on 100% of its market value and is prohibited from applying any assessment ratios.
+The appraisal of property within the District is the responsibility of the Leon County Appraisal District and the Freestone Central Appraisal District (collectively, the "Appraisal District").
+Except as generally described below, the Appraisal District is required to appraise all property within the Appraisal District on the basis of 100% of its market value and is prohibited from applying any assessment ratios.
 In determining market value of property, the Appraisal District is required to consider the cost method of appraisal, the income method of appraisal and the market data comparison method of appraisal, and use the method the chief appraiser of the Appraisal District considers most appropriate.
 The Property Tax Code requires appraisal districts to reappraise all property in its jurisdiction at least once every three (3) years.
 A taxing unit may require annual review at its own expense, and is entitled to challenge the determination of appraised value of property within the taxing unit by petition filed with the Appraisal Review Board.